AnuSandraWilliam/coffee-sales-dashboard/README.md

 - Identify top-performing products and regions.
 - Filter and slice data interactively by product, region, or time period.
 - Track sales trends over time with pivot charts and pivot tables.
 ---

-## 🙋‍♀️ About the Project
-This dashboard showcases my proficiency in Excel for data analysis and visualization.
-It demonstrates the use of advanced features like slicers, pivot tables, and conditional formatting to create a user-friendly interface for exploring sales data.

----

 ## 📞 Contact Details